ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

 - Should we include background mortality among pregnant individuals?
 If we do, we may want to model maternal death while pregnant as a birth outcome for ease of common random numbers in the child sim.
 We are currently including background mortality as of model 0.0 (but it should be easy to exclude at a future date).

 - For stillbirths that become livebirths due to intervention impact, what should their LWBSG exposure be?
 Hypothetically near-stillbirths should have lower birthweights than others.
 Ask Nick K.!
 GBD may be estimating these outcomes directly?
+Current assumption is that they will have randomly sampled exposure.

 - Why is our hemoglobin distribution not exactly matching anemia impairment prevalence for GBD 2021?
 Following-up with Will G.